quarkslab/whvp/README.md

 2020-05-20 16:44:07,204 DEBUG [whvp_core::whvp] destructing partition
 ```

-## Limitations
+## Known Bugs/Limitations

-- This software is in a very early stage of development
+- This software is in a very early stage of development and an ongoing experiment.
-- Sometimes the tracer is unable to gather a correct trace
+- Sometimes the tracer is unable to trace the target function (most common issue is invalid virtual cpu state).
+- When using `hit` coverage mode, the tracer will misbehave on some functions (it is the case with some switch tables).
+The reason is that each byte is replaced by software breakpoints (including data if they are present in a executable page).
+- The target function will be executed with a unique virtual processor, you have no support for hardware or OS interrupts.
+As a result, it will not be interrupted (so no support for asynchronous code).
+- This tool is best used for targetting small synchronous functions.
-- To have best performances, it's better to target specific functions.
-VM exits are really costly, so is the snapshot restoration.
+- To have best performances, minimize VM exits and modified pages because they can be really costly and will increase the time needed to execute the function.

+## License

+This tool is currently developed and sponsored by Quarkslab under the Apache 2.0 license.

+## Greetz

+Hail to @yrp604, @0vercl0k, Alexandre Gazet for their help, feedbacks and thoughts.
+Thanks also to all my colleagues at Quarkslab!